 The values above are the default values.
-If values is missing, it will be added during the first woelfling run and default values will be set.
-Most importantly, ncoord is the number of input structures provided, ninter is the number of structures to be used for discretization of the path and maxit is the number of cycles to run.
-If align 0, structures will be rotated/translated to minimize the cartesian distance, for align 1 strutures will be used as provided.
-Using method qg instead of method q, a reaction path will be grown as in the growing string method.
-To start a RP optimization you need to provide at least a reactant and a product structure ncoord $\geq 2$ .
+If volumes is missing, it will be added during the first volumes to first volumes input structures provided, volumes in the number of structures to be used for discretization of the path and volumes is the number of cycles to run.
+If align 0, structures will be rotated/translated to minimize the cartesian distance, for align 1 structures will be used as provided.
+Using volumes method volumes in the growing string method.
+To start a RP optimization you need to provide at least a reactant and a product structure volumes ncoord volumes 2.
 You may provide more structures if you have a guess for the reaction path.
-The input structures will be used to compute an initial guess with ninter structures that is then optimized.
+The input structures will be used to compute an initial guess with volumes ninter structures that is then optimized.
 Reactant and product structure will stay fixed throughout the optimization.
-All structures have to have the same ordering of atoms!
+All structures volumes have to have the same ordering of atoms!